HD DVD: Decline

 On January 4, 2008, citing consumer confusion and indifference as a reason for lackluster high-definition software sales, Warner Bros. publicly announced it would stop supporting HD DVD by June 2008, and the company would release HD titles only on Blu-ray Disc.
 This was followed by news of Netflix phasing out support for the format, and Best Buy's decision to recommend Blu-ray Disc over HD DVD in its retail locations and to remove HD DVD players as part of its ongoing "HDTV advantage" promotion.
 Finally, retailer Wal-Mart announced that it would be supporting only Blu-ray Disc by June 2008.

-On February 19, 2008, Toshiba announced plans to discontinue development, marketing and manufacturing of HD DVD players while still providing product support and after-sale service to consumers of the format (including firmware updates), effectively making the platform obsolete.
+On 19 February 2008, Toshiba announced plans to discontinue development, marketing and manufacturing of HD DVD players while still providing product support and after-sale service to consumers of the format (including firmware updates), effectively making the platform obsolete.
 The company cited "recent major changes in the market".
 Shipments of HD DVD machines to retailers were reduced and eventually stopped by the end of March 2008.
 Toshiba later revealed that they lost about $986 million on the format's failure.

 End of releases

 The final HD DVD major-studio releases in the United States were Paramount's Into the Wild, Warner's P.S.
 I Love You and Twister, on May 27, 2008.
 In June, the final HD DVD, Freedom: 6, was released by Bandai Visual, which acknowledged the demise of HD DVD, but stated that it wanted to complete the release of the seven-part Freedom Project, of which six parts had been released.
 The seventh part, due for August 2008, never saw a release.
 Disco Pigs was announced but postponed, with no new date announced for release.
 Pan's Labyrinth is also notable as New Line Cinema's only film to be released on HD DVD, as the studio quickly shifted to Blu-ray.

 Death Proof was released on HD DVD format as a special-release steelbook by Senator Films in Germany on December 15, 2008.

 On April 3, 2010, Engadget reported that Anthem Films would release the film Deadlands 2: Trapped on HD DVD in a limited run of 500 copies.
 This eventually happened in the form of HD DVD-Rs.
 Deadlands: The Rising, announced on September 5, 2010, was released on HD DVD in limited numbers.
-As with the previously released Deadlands 2: Trapped, the film was pressed on HD DVD-R disc.
+As with the previously released Deadlands 2: Trapped, the film was burned on HD DVD-R disc.